Virus Dynamics with Behavioral Responses: Introduction

 In a severe epidemic such as COVID-19, the spread of a contagious disease depends substantially on behavioral and policy responses.
 Standard epidemiological models often predict disease paths with and without social distancing, and outcomes can differ dramatically across these scenarios.\footnote{To give a high-profile example, in March 2020 \cite{ferguson2020report} predicted 2.2 million US deaths from COVID-19 without increased social distancing.
 Their predicted death toll decreased to 1.1-1.2 million in a mitigation scenario, and there were further reductions under a more aggressive suppression scenario.
 Beyond the differences in death rates, infection dynamics look very different across the scenarios.} Given the large impact of responses such as social distancing on infection dynamics, understanding how much people will interact is an important open question \citep{funk2015nine}.

-To analyze the spread of a disease and the accompanying behavioral responses, we adapt the widely-used SIR (Susceptible/Infected/Recovered) epidemiological model to allow individuals to choose activity levels at each point in time.\footnote{Our model can be modified to include a probability of death rather than recovery; this does not change disease dynamics.} Higher activity levels correspond to actions such as going to work or school which provide economic and social benefits.
-On the other hand, higher activity also leads to more interactions with potentially infected individuals, especially when the disease prevalence is high and when others are more active (e.g., public spaces are crowded).
-Given the shares of the population that are susceptible and infected at a given time, individuals' choices are determined by a simple game-theoretic framework.
+To analyze the spread of a disease and the accompanying behavioral responses, we adapt the widely-used SIR (Susceptible/Infected/Recovered) epidemiological model to allow individuals to choose activity levels at each point in time.\footnote{Our model can be modified to include a probability of death rather than recovery; this does not change disease dynamics.} Higher activity levels provide economic and social benefits, but also lead to more interactions with potentially infected individuals, especially when the disease prevalence is high and when others are more active.
+We use this model to ask how changes in the epidemiological environment, such as public health interventions or new variants, affect the infection rate.

-Allowing people to choose their activity levels has several consequences: infection rates stop growing because of behavioral responses in addition to herd immunity, and interventions that make interactions safer can be undermined if people respond by interacting more.
-Our goal is to characterize when behavioral responses are largest and most important, and especially when qualitative predictions of the standard SIR model are reversed.
+When there is substantial social distancing, the influence of public-health interventions or changes in the virus on behavior is an important consideration.
+For example, interventions that make interactions safer can be undermined if people respond by interacting more.
+Related effects have been documented in other settings: automobile accidents \citep{peltzman1975effects} and endemic HIV/AIDS at steady state \citep{kremer1996integrating}.
+But infectious disease outbreaks can change rapidly, and little is known about \textit{when} in an outbreak such effects are likely.
+Our main results characterize when behavioral responses are largest and most important, and especially when qualitative predictions of the standard SIR model are reversed.

-Our initial results characterize the dynamics of the infection and the corresponding behavioral responses.
-The baseline model considers a population of optimizing agents reacting myopically to current circumstances.\footnote{We begin with myopic agents to obtain sharper results and to avoid assumptions of perfect knowledge of the future path of the disease, and then extend the model to allow forward-looking agents.} In the leading case, disease prevalence is single-peaked: the prevalence initially increases, but then peaks and falls toward zero as behavioral responses and herd immunity slow the spread.
-Part of the population will eventually be immune while others will never be infected, and the relative sizes of these two groups depend on model parameters and potential policy interventions.
+While parts of the analysis are guided by epidemiological evidence on COVID-19, the basic intuitions apply more broadly to other epidemics involving substantial social distancing or related protective behaviors.
+The key property needed for the intuitions to apply is that the disease prevalence changes rapidly.
+This need not be the case for endemic diseases long after their discovery; as COVID-19 has demonstrated, however, there can be large and important fluctuations in behavior and incentives earlier in an epidemic.